 The idea behind TMS seems straight out of science fiction, but it’s been around for over 100 years.
 For as long as we’ve been able to harness electricity and magnetism, bright minds figured out they could use these forces to impact the brain.
 Since then, electricity has been used on the brain for good and dubious medical reasons, much to the scientific community’s shock and amazement.

 Nowadays, the science behind transcranial magnetic stimulation is solid.
 We know which part of the brain is related to depression and can target its nerve cells with magnetic fields to give it a jolt.
-Transcranial magnetic stimulation is FDA-approved and proven to be a productive way to combat not just depression but a host of mental issues.
+Our FDA-cleared Deep TMS therapy is proven to be a productive way to combat not just depression but a host of mental issues.
 This article will explore how humanity developed the science and know-how to make this possible.